 This limitation also exists for measurable TPH (i.e., TRH) thresholds presented in Smit et al. (2009), which has been used as a proxy THC threshold for oil spill modelling in the past.
-However, the measured TPH/PAH ratio is not provided in that paper, so the same correction calculations cannot be carried out.
 Furthermore, the thresholds developed in Smit et al. (2009) are for no-observed-effect concentrations (NOECs) based on sublethal effects of chronic exposures of 7 to 183 days (e.g., the lowest test NOEC was for a 33-day exposure).
-As discussed above (and in French-McCay et al. 2023), such long exposure times do not occur in open waters after oil spills and effects concentrations are much higher for short-term exposures.
+As discussed above (and in French-McCay et al. 2023), such long exposure times do not occur in open (marine and coastal) waters after oil spills and effects concentrations are much higher for short-term exposures.

 The ANZECC 2000 guidelines and derivation of a TPH-based sublethal threshold include a review of a few studies available at the time but depend on the analysis by Tsvetnenko (1998) for a threshold.
-Tsvetnenko (1998) followed US EPA methods (Stephan et al. 1985; US EPA 1994) to develop SSDs and HC5s but did not recognize that TPH measurements of Water-Soluble Fractions (WSF) and WAFs do not represent the same composition as the THC in the field.
+Tsvetnenko (1998) followed US EPA methods (Stephan et al. 1985; US EPA 1994) to develop SSDs and HC5s but did not recognize that TPH measurements of Water-Soluble

+Fractions (WSF) and WAFs do not represent the same composition as the THC in the field.
 They are biased towards a mix of soluble and semi-soluble components that are the toxic components of the oil (as explained above).
-Tsvetnenko (1998) developed a lethal HC5 for TPH of 168 μg/L (ppb), and then applied an ACR of 25 to obtain a sub lethal threshold of 7 μg/L (ppb) as TPH.
-Note that recent reviews do not support this ACR.
+Tsvetnenko (1998) developed a lethal HC5 for TPH of 168 μ g/L (ppb), and then applied an ACR of 25 to obtain a sub lethal threshold of 7 μ g/L (ppb) as TPH.
+Note that recent reviews do not support this ACR (McGrath et al. 2018).
 An ACR=10 would be sufficiently protective for chronic exposures.
-Even if it were assumed that TPH measurements on WSF/WAF media were representative of THC (which they are not), the HC5 of 168 μg/L should be corrected (upward) for the fraction of the THC of the source oil actually measured by the TPH analyses used and should not be corrected (downward) for the volatilization loss (in table 8.3.24, ANZECC 2000 appears to have lowered the measured TPH toxicity values by a factor of 10, based on Hamoda et al. 1989).
+Even if it were assumed that TPH measurements on WSF/WAF media were representative of THC (which they are not), the HC5 of 168 μ g/L should be corrected (upward) for the fraction of the THC of the source oil actually measured by the TPH analyses used and should not be corrected (downward) for the volatilization loss (in table 8.3.24, ANZECC 2000 appears to have lowered the measured TPH toxicity values by a factor of 10, based on Hamoda et al. 1989).
 The needed data are not available, but likely the correction would be an order of magnitude, given the time and nature of those TPH measurements and apparent volatilization in the experiments.
 However, it is more appropriate to use recent data where better analytical methods were used, if THC is to be the basis of a threshold.